alexyorke/alexyorke.github.io/_posts/2020-08-16-quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

-Fortunately, there is a workaround. **Note: take a backup of the directory before running this command.** Since the filename has to be matched, then in order to have the filename pre-approved, it has to be in github-linguist’s filename set.
+Fortunately, there is a workaround. **Note: take a backup of the directory before running this command.** Since the filename has to be matched, then in order to have the filename pre-approved, it has to be in github-linguist's filename set.
 Check this file to find out how the filenames have to match:
 [*https://github.com/github/linguist/blob/master/lib/linguist/languages.yml*](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).
 Each file must be in a different directory, but with the pre-approved